 From there, the importance of reviews, price comparisons, finding sales and deals, and having the right product options available were enhanced, creating a slew of successful products and companies that got it just right – not just for their target markets but everyone who shared similar goals and needs but just needed a tweak or a push to get them to become active users.

 These companies, in effect, tapped into their adjacent users to enjoy the growth we’ve seen these companies enjoy over the last decade or more.

 The best way to reel in your adjacent users is to talk to them, visit them, see how they behave, and try to see the world as they do.

-Your product team should spend time being the adjacent user and seeing your UI and login or sign up flow as they would.
+Your product team should spend time being the adjacent user and seeing your What is UI?
+A User Interface (UI) is the medium through which a user connects with the hardware or the software.
+When a user interacts with a hardware or a… and login or sign up flow as they would.
 Try to simulate their experience and use your features as they might.

 Where and when do you start to see some benefit or utility and where or when do you run into obstacles or frustrations?

 Usability testing can provide insight into how adjacent users interact with and experience your product, and surveys can be used to elicit personal stories about what your users liked or disliked or what they thought when they visited your site versus what they felt when they closed their browser.

 Don’t just target all potential adjacent users irrespective of where they are in or near your customer pipeline.